 By exploiting the properties of Schnorr signatures, P2TR addresses allow to combine signatures and scripts together, by hiding the MAST of scripts inside a public key.
 Therefore, the same coins could be spent either with a plain signature corresponding to that public key (key path spend), or with one of the scripts in the MAST (if any).

-Nobody will ever know that the scripts were there, if they’re not used when spending the coins!
+Nobody will ever know that the scripts were there, if they’re not in use when spending the coins!

-Some early discussions on extending Bitcoin’s script capabilities are taking place and could in-turn bring more standard DeFi use cases to Bitcoin holders.
+Some early discussions on extending Bitcoin’s script capabilities are taking place.
+This could in-turn bring more standard DeFi use cases to Bitcoin holders.

-This will add to its overall appeal for thousands of developers whose mission is to pave the way towards continued innovation, top-notch security, and faster processing times.
+This will add to its overall appeal for thousands of developers.
+Paving the way towards continued innovation, top-notch security, and faster processing times.

 Fancy yourself as a blockchain pro?
 Trust yourself and keep learning with our clear – and highly entertaining – School of Block episode.